There are world-class bars in cities across the globe, but the best ones in London have a particular style when it comes to drinking.

-In every world-class city across the globe you can find great places to have a drink.
-What makes going out in London special is the particular style of drinking.
-You can lift a glass in a room of bedecked in period lavender cornicing or in a historic music hall that references several eras of its history all at once.
-For Americans, these drinking hotspots showcase the grand buildings, the hidden societies, the plummy style and the London’s buzz that captivates residents and visitors alike.
+You can lift a glass in a room bedecked in period lavender cornicing or in a historic music hall that references several eras of its history all at once.
+For Americans, these drinking hotspots showcase the grand buildings, the hidden societies, the plummy style and the London buzz that captivates residents and visitors alike.
 NOTE: Some of these establishments may be temporarily closed due to Covid-19.

 Here, the places I recommend every American (as well as other visitors) should go for a drink in London.
 Don’t think of it as mere “drinking”.
 Think of it as cultural and historical research.